vanallenlab/comut/README.md

 There is a [Quickstart notebook](https://github.com/vanallenlab/comut/blob/master/examples/quickstart.ipynb) that can create comut plots quickly with only input data.
 Simply download the notebook, specify the path to your data, and run the cells to produce a basic comut.

 For those who do not want to install Python or jupyter, this notebook is also available as a [Google Colab notebook](https://colab.research.google.com/github/vanallenlab/comut/blob/master/examples/quickstart.ipynb).
-Here, you can upload your data and run the notebook to make a basic comut.
+Here, you can upload your data and run the notebook to make a basic comut without the need for any installations.

 ## Documentation